fhiso/tsc-governance/priorities.md

 The following have been identified by the TSC as the current priorities:

-1. Build consensus on the nature of vocabularies within future FHISO standards.
-A [draft](/policies/vocabularies) of such a policy is available.

-2. Produce a citation element vocabulary identifying the various descriptive elements that might reasonably be needed in the algorithmic construction of citations to family history or genealogical sources.
+1. Produce a framework and conceptual model for citation element, and a vocabulary identifying the various descriptive elements that might reasonably be needed in the algorithmic construction of citations to family history or genealogical sources.

+2. Develop a new "extended legacy format" (or ELF for short) which will be fully compatible with current uses of GEDCOM 5.5.1, but fewer ambiguities, a cleaner presentation, and the addition of an extension mechanism suitable for anticipated FHISO extensions.

+3. Define serialisations for citation elements in ELF and in GEDCOM X, and a means of tagging citation elements in HTML.

-3. Produce a source derivation vocabulary.
+4. Produce a source derivation vocabulary.

 Want to know more?
 Read our [technical strategy document](/strategy).